-4 There are various types of schools, such as state and independent.
-These all act as an agency of social control and prepare pupils to become the next generation of workers.

-(a) What is meant by the term independent schools?
+- There are various types of schools, such as state and independent.
+These all agency of social control and prepare pupils to become the next generation of worked - (a) What is meant by the term independent schools?

 Fee paying private schools not dependent on the state.